Can You Put a Baby Up for Adoption After You Take them Home?

-Here’s how things usually work if you’re placing a baby for adoption after you’ve taken it home:
+Here’s how things usually work if you’re “giving a baby up” for adoption after taking it home:

 Step 1: Contact an adoption professional.
-You’ll call 1-800-ADOPTION and an adoption specialist will help you fill out some forms and talk with you about what you’re looking for in an adoptive family.
+You’ll call 1-800-ADOPTION, and an adoption specialist will help you fill out some forms and talk with you about what you’re looking for in an adoptive family.
 You will also create an adoption plan, which essentially maps out each step of the process based on your personal preferences.

 Step 3: Meet the adoptive family.
-When you’re sure you’re ready to proceed, you’ll choose a family, and then that family will travel to you as soon as possible — often within the day, depending on how close they live to you.
+When you’re sure you’re ready to proceed, the family will travel to you to meet in person.
 Depending on the age of your baby, there may be a longer transition period while you and your child get to know the prospective parents.

 Step 4: Legally place your baby for adoption.
-When it is time to officially place your baby with the adoptive family, your adoption attorney will walk you through the adoption consent process, which terminates your legal parental rights and places your child with their adoptive parents.
+When it is time to officially place your baby with the adoptive family, your adoption attorney will walk you through the adoption paperwork, which officially completes the adoption process and places your child with their adoptive parents.

 Potential Challenges and Benefits to Consider

-One of the biggest challenges of placing a child for adoption after you’ve taken him or her home is that you’ve had more time to bond with your child, which will make this decision even more difficult.
-However, if you’re sure that this is what’s best for your baby, we’re here to support you 24/7 and to help you through the complex emotions you may be dealing with.
+One of the biggest challenges of choosing to “give a baby up” for adoption after taking it home is that you’ve had more time to bond with your child, which can make this decision even more difficult.
+However, we’re here to support you 24/7 and to help you through the complex emotions you may be dealing with.
 This may be the hardest decision you’ve ever had to make, but remember that you’re not alone.